wTechnoo/ComputeHelper/README.md

 # Compute Helper
-Shaderlab, Rendering and Compute Shader functions and classes
+Rendering, Compute Shader and Shaderlab functions and classes

 ## Installation
 Import from git or package.json into Unity Package manager